digital-asset/daml/docs/source/getting-started/testing.rst

 .. literalinclude:: code/ui-before/index.test.tsx
   :language: tsx
-  :start-after: // BEGIN_LOGIN_FUNCTION
+  :start-after: // LOGIN_FUNCTION_BEGIN
-  :end-before: // END_LOGIN_FUNCTION
+  :end-before: // LOGIN_FUNCTION_END

 We first wait to receive a handle to the username input element.
 This is important to ensure the page and relevant elements are loaded by the time we try to act on them.